You are probably looking for the NEWER DRAFT OF THIS LAW

 Article 63:Where violations of the provisions of this law cause harm to others, civil liability is to be borne in accordance with law.

-Article 64:Where violations of this Law constitute a crime, criminal liability is to be pursued in accordance with law.
+Article 64:Where a violation of the provisions of this Law constitutes a crime, criminal responsibility is to be pursued in accordance with law.

 Article 65: For this law, the following terms have these meanings: